lutzweiler/twitter-search/README.md

 # twitter-search
-A tool to search and prioritize tweets by search term
+A tool to search and prioritize tweets by search term.
+View the report [here](pdf/report/report.pdf).

 ## Getting started
 1. install python 3 from <https://www.python.org/> or using a package manager